lowrycode/ski-arise-project/project_planning.md

 - Include at least one family-related question in the FAQ section of the homepage
 - Include at least one positive testimonial describing how the trip was enjoyed by the whole family

+### User Story 7 (COULD HAVE)
-**User Story 7:** As a friendship group of young adults, we want to find out which resorts have a lively night life / cafe culture so that we can socialise with others and meet new people
+As a friendship group of young adults, we want to find out which resorts have a lively night life / cafe culture so that we can socialise with others and meet new people

 **Acceptance criteria**
 - Information about which resorts have the most active night life is shown on another page and a link to this page is clearly signposted on the home page